Obsessive compulsive disorder (OCD) affects people differently, but usually causes a particular pattern of thoughts and behaviours.

 But if you have a persistent, unpleasant thought that dominates your thinking to the extent it interrupts other thoughts, you may have an obsession.

 Some common obsessions that affect people with OCD include:

 - fear of deliberately harming yourself or others – for example, fear you may attack someone else, such as your children

 - fear of harming yourself or others by mistake – for example, fear you may set the house on fire by leaving the cooker on

 - fear of contamination by disease, infection or an unpleasant substance

 - a need for symmetry or orderliness – for example, you may feel the need to ensure all the labels on the tins in your cupboard face the same way

 You may have obsessive thoughts of a violent or sexual nature that you find repulsive or frightening.
 But they're just thoughts and having them does not mean you'll act on them.

-Compulsions starts as a way of trying to reduce or prevent anxiety caused by the obsessive thought, although in reality this behaviour is either excessive or not realistically connected.
+Compulsions start as a way of trying to reduce or prevent anxiety caused by the obsessive thought, although in reality, this behaviour is either excessive or not realistically connected.